 and receives favor from the Lord. –Proverbs 8:32-35 NLT

 Joyful are those who listen to the Lord.
 Right?
-We find joy in one on one communication with Him, so if you are struggling with joy right now, perhaps what you need is a time or prayer and meditation.
+We find joy in one on one communication with Him, so if you are struggling right now, perhaps what you need is a time or prayer and meditation.
 Take the time to talk to Him and then listen patiently in quiet contemplation.

 I once spent five minutes every night praying a prayer that went something like this: